 Day 7: Ilulissat – Day at leisure and evening cruise(B/-/-)

-We will begin with breakfast at the hotel. you will have a day for leisure for optional excursions or if interested you can visit the art museum and/or Knud Rasmussen’s home.
-Here you can learn more about the many expeditions he made in the high Arctic before his dead.
+We will begin with breakfast at the hotel. you will have a day of leisure for optional excursions or if interested you can visit the art museum and/or Knud Rasmussen’s home.
+Here you can learn more about the many expeditions he made in the high Arctic before his death.